leeyadong/cross_domain_gesture_dataset/README.md

 # mmWave_cross_domain_gesture_dataset
 This is an open-source mmWave gesture dataset collected from various domains (i.e. environments, users and locations), and it can be used to develop domain-independent gesture recognition systems based on mmWave radar.
-The total size of the processed dataset is 5.3GB and it can be downloaded from [Google drive](https://drive.google.com/file/d/1zI2tIdUZfkuOs2PK5mYnzfSK8XBBqL--/view?usp=sharing).
-The raw dataset is about 700GB and can be downloaded [here](https://rec.ustc.edu.cn/share/b5999300-564b-11ec-96cb-29f7856f340e).
+The total size of the processed dataset is 5.3GB and the raw dataset is about 700GB.
 Following we introduce the composition and implementation details of this dataset.
 # Dataset Introduction
 ![Data collecting](https://github.com/DI-HGR/mmWave_cross_domain_gesture_dataset/blob/f1116dc135d9783a0f1a806ae63b8e577bc41a09/env.png)
 - **750 domains**: 6 environments x 25 volunteers x 5 locations